nataliepo/Claire/oauth/README.md

       | user_name   | mediumtext  | YES  |     | NULL    |                |
       +-------------+-------------+------+-----+---------+----------------+
       3 rows in set (0.01 sec)

-- Schema sanity check: you should have all of these tables;
+- Schema sanity check -- you should have all of these tables:

       mysql> show tables;
       +-------------------------+
       | Tables_in_oauth_test    |